 Our home base in Italy is Florence, the capital city of the Italian region of Tuscany.
 Florence lies on the river Arno and is known for its art historical and architectural importance.
 In Florence we will explore all that this charming city has to offer including Medieval and Renaissance masterworks from Giotto to Botticelli.

 We will climb the stairs to the top of the Duomo, see Michelangelo’s David, visit a 13th Century Florentine palace home, visit the Uffizi Museum, famous worldwide for its outstanding collections of ancient sculptures and paintings from the Middle Ages to the Modern period, and much more.
 While living in this beautiful renaissance city, students will have a dedicated studio space for the duration of the course.
 From Florence we will travel to several destinations including day trips to the Etruscan city of Orvieto with its gothic cathedrale, underground caves and unique St. Patrick’s well.
 We will also venture to Prato where we will see the futuristic Contemporary Arts Center Luigi Pecci.
-Longer excursions will be to Siena and Venice.
-We will spend one night in Siena, the lovely medieval city known for its distinctive campo and world-famous horse race, and two nights in Venice, the floating city of canals.
+Longer excursions will be to the Monastery of Sant'Anna in Camprena and Venice.
+We will spend four nights at Sant'Anna, a 15th Century former Benedictine Monastery where we will be transported to a place of great beauty in the Tuscan countryside.
+While at Sant'Anna we will visit some historic Tuscan hilltop towns including Pienza and Montalcino, as well as the famed Daniel Spoerri Sculpture Garden.
+We will spend four nights in Venice, the floating city of canals.
 In Venice we will visit St Mark’s cathedral, the Peggy Guggenheim Museum, a modern gem of a museum, as well as the Punta Della Dogana Museum and the Palazzo Grassi – two world class contemporary art museums.
+We will also be in Venice in time to see the 60th Venice Biennale - the world's oldest and largest International contemporary art fair.
 Of course, the tantalizing foods of Italy, the fashion, and the renowned craftsmanship including paper, glass, ceramics, leather and more will infuse our travels in all of these cities.

 Expectations of Participants

-This course requires a lot of walking in potentially hot weather.
+This course requires a lot of walking in all types of weather.
 Approximately 2-3 hours of walking per day.
 Activities include visits to museums and cultural sites.
-With or without reasonable accommodation, must be able to walk for hours at a time in warm weather, climb stairs, and stand for prolonged periods.
+With or without reasonable accommodation, must be able to walk for hours at a time, climb stairs, and stand for prolonged periods.

 Access to electricity and refrigeration for the duration of the program.